-- Impacts of restrictions and sanctions on trade, investing, and financing (including restricted access to cash accounts and foreign currency reserves. - Impairment, onerous contracts and contingencies. - Breaches of supply contracts or financial covenants. - Foreign exchange exposure and translation of foreign currency transactions. - · Level of influence or power over existing associates and subsidiaries located in areas of conflict. - Post balance sheet events and related disclosure for non-adjusting material events.
+- Impacts of restrictions and sanctions on trade, investing, and financing (including restricted access to cash accounts and foreign currency reserves. - Impairment, onerous contracts and contingencies. - Breaches of supply contracts or financial covenants. - Foreign exchange exposure and translation of foreign currency transactions. - Assets or disposal groups held for sale. - · Level of influence or power over existing associates and subsidiaries located in areas of conflict. - Post balance sheet events and related disclosure for non-adjusting material events.